leoetlino/botw-re-notes/difficulty_scaling.md

   A [diff between 1.0.0 and 1.5.0](game_files/1.0.0_1.5.0_LevelSensor.yml.diff) is also in the repo.

-  [1.3.0] Flag entries for Golden enemies were added to the kill point table.

-  [1.4.0] Flag entries for Igneo Talus Titan and Monk Maz Koshia were added to the kill point table.

-  [1.5.0] Weapon entries for the One-Hit Obliterator and Weapon_Sword_503 were added to the weapon scaling list.
+  [1.4.0] Flag entries for Golden enemies, Igneo Talus Titan and Monk Maz Koshia were added to the kill point table.
+Weapon entries for the One-Hit Obliterator and Weapon_Sword_503 were also added to the weapon scaling list.
 They cannot receive any modifier.
+  (Yes, the developers forgot to add golden enemies to the config in 1.3.0.)

 ## `Ecosystem::LevelSensor::calculatePoints`
   Called when loading actors